2023 Teacher Fellow Positions

 The COSMOS UCSD Teacher Fellows program provides an outstanding summer opportunity for local high school teachers.
 Teachers apply to the program indicating the academic cluster they would like to be considered for.
 Each cluster is led by a UCSD faculty team.

-- Applications must be postmarked by January 15th, 2021
+- Applications must be postmarked by February 1, 2023 or until positions are filled.

 - Stipend: $5,500.00 (full four week participation required)